m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-09-spamfilterbypass.md

 # Stage 3

-## Setting up SPF,DMARC and DKIM with Postfix
+## Setting up SPF, DMARC and DKIM with Postfix

 We finally have a working Postfix SMTP server and Dovecot IMAP server with which we can send and receive email using any external email client like a desktop client (thunderbird).